READ ALL ABOUT APPLICATIONS IN THE NEXT CHAPTER

 Carrageenan, refined (E407) or semi refined (E407a), is traditionally used to bind water and provide texture in a cooked food system.
 Carrageenan, refined (E407) or semi-refined (E407a), is traditionally used to bind water and provide texture in cooked foods.
 Traditionally, Kappa and Iota carrageenan dissolves during heat treatment and form a thermally reversible gel during the subsequent cooling.
 The carrageenan dosage/application rate and liquid ratio determine the amount of liquid that can bind and the final textural properties of the finished product.

-Both refined carrageenan (E407) and semi-refined carrageenan (E407a) are organic ingredients and can be used in organic and/or vegan foods.
+Both refined carrageenan (E407) and semi-refined carrageenan (E407a) can be used in vegan and/or organic foods, depending on local regulations.

 In many applications, carrageenan can do much more than just bind water.
 It can also: